obervinov/pyinstabot-downloader/README.md

     "url": "https://webdav.example.com/directory"
   }
   ```
+  </br>

+- `configuration/users/<telegram_user_id>`: users permissions and attributes

   Clarification of non-obvious parameters
-  - `destination-directory`: the directory in the target storage where the content will be uploaded
-  - `exclude-types`: a list of file extensions that will be excluded from the upload (for example, `.txt` - text from the post)
-  - `source-directory`: the directory where the content will be stored before uploading (temporary directory)
-  - `storage-type`: the type of storage where the content will be uploaded (`dropbox`, `mega`, `webdav`)
-  - `url`: the url of the target webdav directory (only for `webdav` storage)
-  </br>
-- `configuration/users/<telegram_user_id>`: user permissions configuration
+  - `requests`: the number of requests that the user can make per day and per hour, as well as the random shift in minutes (scheduling of message processing from the queue works on the basis of this parameter)
+  - `roles`: list of roles that allow to use the corresponding functionality ([available roles](src/configs/constants.py#L11-L15)).
+  - `status`: allowed or denied user access to the bot
   ```json
   {
     "requests": "{\"requests_per_day\": 10, \"requests_per_hour\": 1, \"random_shift_minutes\": 60}",